JPSC-PDRC-KEIO/jpscdocs_en/married/rspndnt_occupation.rst

 How many employees does the company or organization you work for have?
 ===========================================================================

 [Do not include temporary and part-time workers.
-If you are an official, circlethe “Public agency”.]
+If you are an official, circle the “Public agency”.]

 1. 1 to 4
 2. 5 to 9